 Manek Chowk is perhaps the most recognizable feature of the Udaipur City Palace Museum.
 This huge grassy courtyard fronts the main entrance to the Mardana Mahal, Palace of Kings.

-Constructed by Rana Karan Singhji during the period 1620-1628, Manek Chowk was used for public meetings, ceremonial processions, horse cavalry, elephant parades, and other festivals.
+Constructed by Rana Karan Singhji from 1620 to 1628, Manek Chowk was used for public meetings, ceremonial processions, horse cavalry, elephant parades, and other festivals.
 The courtyard now has a beautifully laid out Mughal style garden, created in 1992.
 To this day, it's still used by the Mewar royal family for festivals and special celebrations.

 The main entrance to the Palace building can be seen on the left of the photo.
 It's adorned with the Royal Crest of the House of Mewar.
 On the crest is a Rajput warrior and Bhil tribal, along with the rising sun.
 The motto is, "The Almighty protect those who stand steadfast in upholding righteousness".
 The sun symbol represents Surya the Sun God, whom the Maharanas of Mewar draw their linage from.